Jungyoonlim/Simulation/README.md

 This project integrates `Three.js` with React to create a 3D model viewer capable of loading `.obj` files, handling annotations with coordinates, dynamically updating the scene with user interactions.

 In the future, it will have:
- (i) Better UI/UX + Manipulation of objects.
+ - (i) Better UI/UX + Manipulation of objects.
- (ii) Back-end to let you to store your annotations and save your 3D files with your annotations (that you could locally save `.obj` file).
+ - (ii) Back-end to let you to store your annotations and save your 3D files with your annotations (that you could locally save `.obj` file).
- (iii) Computer vision to automatically name your annotations.
+ - (iii) Computer vision to automatically annotate your models.

 My goal eventually is build a robotics simulation engine with this project.